383Project/engineering-code-of-conduct/lifecycle/support/infrastructure-backups-and-restoration-policy.md

 - 8.1 We use Amazon EC2 snapshots to create backups of our virtual machines (VMs) and ensure that we can restore them quickly in the event of a failure.
 - 8.2 We have established procedures for verifying the integrity of EC2 snapshots, including regular checks to ensure that all snapshots are complete and accurate.
 - 8.3 We use access controls and encryption to ensure the security of EC2 snapshots, and regularly review and update our security policies to ensure that our EC2 snapshots remain protected.
+- 8.4 The Process for setting up an EC2 Snapshot is as follows:
+  - 8.4.1 Log in to the AWS Management Console.
+  - 8.4.2 Navigate to the EC2 Dashboard.
+  - 8.4.3 Select the instance you want to create a snapshot of.
+  - 8.4.4 Click on the "Actions" button and select "Create Snapshot".
+  - 8.4.5 Enter a descriptive name for the snapshot in the "Snapshot Name" field.
+  - 8.4.6 Review the snapshot configuration settings, such as the "Description" and "Tags", and modify them as needed.
+  - 8.4.7 Click on the "Create Snapshot" button to start the snapshot creation process.
+  - 8.4.8 Monitor the snapshot creation process in the "Snapshots" section of the EC2 Dashboard.
+  - 8.4.9 Once the snapshot has been created, verify its status and properties, such as the size and creation date.
+  - 8.4.10 Use the snapshot to restore the instance to a previous state, or to create a new instance from the snapshot.
+  - 8.4.11 Regularly review your snapshot schedule and retention policies to ensure that you are properly backing up your EC2 instances.
+  - 8.4.12 Note that the exact process may vary depending on the AWS region, instance type, and configuration settings.
+It's important to review the AWS documentation and best practices for EC2 snapshots to ensure that you are properly configuring and managing your EC2 instances.

 ## 9. Performing Restores
  - 9.1 Restores are the process of retrieving and applying backed-up data and applications to a production environment, typically after a failure or disaster has occurred.